wp-plugins/postman-gmail-extension/readme.txt

 * A bug in the Plugin causes it to crash when deactivating if the parent Postman SMTP plugin is not installed and active.
 Fixed.
 * This plugin removes its configuration when deactivated, which was a terrible design decision as this requires the user to re-enable the Gmail API on upgrades.
 Sorry.
 Fixed.
 * Added a warning message if this plugin is installed without Postman, in case a user thinks this is a stand-alone solution.
-* Fixed a bug where the French text-domain couldn't be loaded
+* Fixed French-language specific issues

 = 0.2 - 2015-02-23 =
 * Published to WordPress.org